 Systemic constellations provide an opportunity to explore the dynamics behind personal difficulties in a fresh way.
 A constellation creates a kind of living map of a personal, family or other relational issue and provides a new perspective on complex, enduring or apparently intractable challenges.

-The map (made up of ‘representatives’ – people in the workshop or papers with names in individual coachings) which a constellation creates, allows the coach and client to access the wider system, see the hidden forces at play and identify new paths to lasting resolution.
+The map made up of ‘representatives’ – which a constellation creates, allows the coach and client to have an overview over the system (family, workplace or aspects of the inner life), see the connections and disconnections, the areas that need healing and attention and identify new paths to a lasting resolution.